 Nicholas thinks that Sonia can know everything and makes himself happy, while Maria has too many unknown feelings to make him sad, so he feels that Maria is unique.

 In fact, there is so much pain, entanglement, and sentimentality in Sonia's heart.
 If she can truly show her charm and feelings like at the masquerade, the ending may be completely different.

-However, under her self-hypnosis and sacrifice, she failed to make Nicholas, who is not delicate, fully understand her difficulties, and finally gained nothing.
+However, under her self-hypnosis and sacrifice, she fails to make Nicholas, who is not delicate, fully understand her difficulties and finally gains nothing.

 Sonia's end like this is Toon's tearing up of such "noble" supporting characters who often appear in novels, movies, and TV, and place too much emphasis on self-sacrifice.